-“Trying to talk to someone should only take place if it is felt safe to do so,” says Nick.
+The police advise you should only try to talk to someone if you feel it is safe to do so.

-So, while it’s a smart idea to talk to a friend about sharing an Uber home, think twice if it’s a stranger – there’s a possibility they might get violent or abusive.
+So, while it’s a smart idea to talk to a friend, think twice if it’s a stranger – there’s a possibility they might get violent or abusive.

 If you’re out at a bar, tell security or bar staff that you’re worried.
 They’re trained to safely intervene.